ben-tanen/ben-tanen.github.io/_posts/2018-01-28-sports-dynasties.markdown

 What is and is not a dynasty is obviously very subjective based on any given definition, so obviously this analysis can vary.
 I tried to take an objective approach but as with all things in sports, it should always be a discussion.

 As a bit of a post-script, I also wanted to include one of the original visualizations I made when I first started looking into sports dynasties.
-I was curious if there was any sort of pattern to be seen from plotting each league's champions.
+I was curious if there was any sort of pattern to be seen from plotting each league's champions by location.
 I was hoping / expecting to see some sort of cycle when championships go back and forth between a few cities.
-As far as I can see, no such patterns emerged.
-But it made a cool looking chart so I thought I'd share.
+As far as I can see, no such patterns emerged, but it made a cool looking chart so I thought I'd share.

 <div id="d3-sd-map-container">
     <svg id="d3-sd-map"></svg>